erikdoe/halos-controller/README.md

 # Halos Controller

 This program turns an Arduino in a controller for Phanteks [Halos Digital RGB Fan Frames](http://www.phanteks.com/HalosDigital.html).
 It comes with ten predefined patterns, and further patterns can be created in code with the help of a number of versatile primitives.

-When connected to a suitable source (see below), it renders a breathing pattern when the computer is asleep.
+Provided there is a suitable source to indicate that the computer is sleeping (see below), the program renders a breathing pattern when the computer is sleeping.

 ## Wiring